merivale/victor/README.md

 # Victor

-A model of the English language, thought of as a code for processing *messages* (structured arrangements of informational) into *sentences* (strings of words).
+A model of the English language, thought of as a code for processing *messages* (structured arrangements of informational choices) into *sentences* (strings of words).
 Inspired by the work of grammarian and logician Victor Howard Dudman.
 Read on for an outline of the theory, or play around with the current version at  [https://merivale.github.io/victor/](https://merivale.github.io/victor/).

 ## 1. The Point